Warren Sack

 Teaching Interests:

-New media art and design, critical studies of new media, social software, news and new technologies.
+Digital media art and design, critical studies of digital media, software studies